MercyArik/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 - The average sales on each product is #211.75
 - Total monthly sales reveals February as the peak of sales, having a total of #1,100 and next to this is january.
 Over 50% more sales than the closest month.
 ##### Implications:
-The trend revealed by this findings is that Shoes and Shirts should always take the utmost priority during the peak periods which falls between January and February being the time when major sales are made.
+The trend revealed by this findings shows that Shoes and Shirts should always take the utmost priority during the peak periods which falls between January and February being the time when major sales are made.
 For the other months with low sales, discount and promotions would enhance and motivate customers to patronise the store.
 ### Recommendations
 Inventory level and restock (Procurement) should focus on Shoes and Shirts by doubling the stocks to avoid turning down request from customers in January and February respectively.
 ### Project Summary